-Co-founder Dr. Kira Hudson Banks has consulted with national and international firms to enhance their diversity and inclusion initiatives.
+Co-founder Dr. Kira Hudson Banks has worked with schools, communities, institutions of higher education, and national and international firms to improve diversity, equity, and inclusion efforts and engage people in productive dialogue and action.
+Her specialty is working in predominantly White settings to help all community members develop skills and competencies for effective intergroup interactions.
 She incorporates interactive games, reflective exercises, and small and large group discussions into her sessions.

 Currently an Assistant Professor of Psychology at Saint Louis University with a research focus on race, racial identity, and the effects of discrimination on mental health, Dr. Banks has been described as making the complex and controversial topic of race accessible and intergroup interactions more understandable.

 Her courses have ranged from Abnormal Psychology to the Psychology of Racism.
 She has published in American Psychological Association journals such as American Psychologist, Cultural Diversity and Ethnic Minority Psychology, and Journal of Diversity in Higher Education, and her work has also been published in the Harvard Business Review and The Atlantic.

 She is a co-founder of the The Institute for Healing Justice and Equity at St. Louis University, an initiative whose mission is to eliminate disparities in individual and community health and well-being caused by systemic oppression, through research, training, community engagement, and policy change.

 Dr. Banks is also the creator of Raising Equity, a video podcast series that helps parents teach their children about issues of equity.
 She served as the racial equity consultant for the Ferguson Commission and Forward Through Ferguson, and delivered a talk entitled, “Applying the lessons of #MeToo to #BlackLivesMatter” at TEDxAmoskeagMillyard in Southern New Hampshire.